 Strap yourselves in, here we go:

 2. Full WATERPROOF body cover, top and bottom.
 Windproof or water resistant is not sufficient, your clothing must must be recognised as fully waterproof with taped seams.
 Plastic jackets, ponchos or bin bags will not be accepted…. yep, that really does happen.
 Garments must be a good quality and recognised as fully waterproof.
 Your jacket must have a hood but we’re pretty flexible with regards to colour.
+If you’re not sure if your jacket matches those criteria, contact the manufacturer or the store where you purchased it from.

 - Three quarter tights or cycling shorts combined with long socks are not acceptable.